nyu-software-engineering/course-materials/slides/continuous-integration.md

 template: circle-ci

+## Highly configurable

+Circle CI supports detailed instructions and can run arbitrary code at various lifecycle points in the build.

+---

+template: circle-ci

 ## Messenger integration

-Circle CI can send notifications to Slack or other messenger apps indicating the results of the latest build.
+Circle CI can send notifications to Discord, Slack, MS Teams or other messenger apps indicating the results of the latest build.

 --